Quds Force: Sanctions

 The Quds Force circumvents international sanctions against Iran by forming fake businesses and institutions.

-Designation IRGC-Qods Force Front Company

-On 1 May 2020, The U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) designated dual Iranian and Iraqi national Amir Dianat, associate of Revolutionary Guards Quds Force officials.
-The religion, Dianat, who also known as Amir Abdulazeez Jaafar, has been involved in the Quds Force's efforts to generate revenue and smuggle weapons abroad.
+On 1 May 2020, the U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) designated Iranian-Iraqi national Amir Dianat, associate of Revolutionary Guards Quds Force officials.
+Dianat, who also known as Amir Abdulazeez Jaafar, has been involved in the Quds Force's efforts to generate revenue and smuggle weapons abroad.
 The U.S. Department of the Treasury's Office of Foreign Assets Control (OFAC) also designating "Taif" Mineral Mining Services Company, a company owned, controlled, or directed by Dianat.